CoderDojoKC/docs/source/lessons/making-decisions.md

 }
 ```

-As you can see from these, examples, there are several ways to use if-statements to make decisions and move your code along.
+As you can see from these examples, there are several ways to use if-statements to make decisions and move your code along.

 ## Example Projects